kimjev-webdev/kimpiffy/TESTING.md

 <h2 id="manual">Manual Testing</h2>

 The site has been tested across a wide variety of devices to offer a detailed snapshot of the User Experience and iron out any final issues.
 Users were directed to the site and asked to send screenshots of each page.
+The users were also asked to report any issues they had with the site.

 ## 1.Mobile